MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 ---
 # Set up Power BI Dashboard

 The Power BI Dashboard provides a holistic view with visualizations and insights into resources in your tenant: Environments, Power Apps apps, Power Automate flows, Connectors, Connection References, Makers and Audit Logs.
-Telemetry from the Audit Log is stored from the moment you set up the CoE Starter Kit, so over time you can look back and identify trends for longer than 28 days.<!---KATHY SAYS: I know there was somewhere (blog?) you said that the 28 days was what you get from Power Apps without the audit log solution, but in this section since you don't explain it here, it seems like out of the blue.--->
+Telemetry from the Audit Log is stored from the moment you set up the CoE Starter Kit, so over time you can look back and identify trends.

 ![CoE Starter Kit Power BI Dashboard](media/coe1.PNG)

-You can either get the Power BI Dashboard <!---KATHY SAYS: Do you mean specifically the CoE one or is this just generic PBI?--->from App Source or download the Power BI file and configure it in Power BI Desktop, which would allow you to make changes to it.
-Both options are described below.
+You can either get the CoE Power BI Dashboard from App Source or download the Power BI file and configure it in Power BI Desktop, which would allow you to make changes to it.
+Both options are described below - and both require you to get the Environment URL first.

 ## Get the Environment URL